-Happy Hour No. 31: Little Otter
+Happy Hour with Little Otter

 May is Mental Health Awareness Month and we are thrilled to be hearing from the mother-daughter founders of Little Otter during our first Happy Hour in-store since 2020.
 Little Otter is a digital mental health platform for children and families.
 Dr. Helen Egger and her daughter Rebecca Egger founded this first of its kind app in 2020 during a time when the need for mental health support became more urgent than ever.
 Previously, families would have had to wait weeks for help, but with this entirely virtual approach they are matched within a few days.
 Little Otter treats the family holistically with services for children, teens, and parents.
 Join us on Friday, May 20 from 5:30–6:30pm to hear Dr. Helen and Rebecca Egger share the origin story, what it’s like being women in tech, and their unique perspective on success.
 Tickets are free and drinks are on the house.
 RSVP to reserve your spot!

 Dr. Helen, you spent 30 years in child psychiatry, and Rebecca, you have a background in computer science, physics, product design, and graphic design.
 What sparked your vision for Little Otter?